 - Remote access VPN:

 Connecting remote access servers to an organisation’s network is accomplished using a VPN gateway server.
 When connecting to an internal network resource, the gateway verifies the device’s uniqueness.
-Secure Sockets Layer (SSL) or IP Security (IPsec) is usually used to secure connection.
+Secure Sockets Layer (SSL) or IP Security (IPsec) is usually used to secure connections.

 - A VPN that connects two sites: